MicrosoftDocs/azure-docs/articles/guidance/guidance-iaas-ra-secure-vnet-hybrid.md

 - [bb-ilb-backend-http-https.json][bb-ilb-backend-http-https].
 This is a generic template that creates a load balanced collection of VMs.
 This template is used to create the resources for the web tier, business tier, and data access tier.
 The template creates a resource group for each tier.

 - [ibb-vm-iis.json][ibb-vm-iis] and [ibb-vm-apache.json][ibb-vm-apache].
 These templates install web server software on a VM (Microsoft Internet Information Services or the Apache Web Server).
-Use the ibb-vm-iis.json template to set up a Windows web server, or ibb-vm-apache.json to configure a Linux web server.
+The solution uses these template to configure VMs in the web tier.
+The selection depends on the operating system installed; Windows for IIS, and Ubuntu for Apache.

 - [ibb-nvas-mgmt.json][ibb-nvas-mgmt].
 This template creates the resources for the NVAs and management subnet, including the NVA VMs with load balancer, and the jump box.